-"A word is not a crystal, transunchanging: it ís parent and living thought skin of а а greatly in color and may vary according the and content to circumstances and time in which it is used."
+"A word is not a crystal, transparent and unchanging; it is a skin of a living thought and may vary greatly in color and content according to the circumstances and time in which it is used."

 In devising appropriate recognition of others, while increasing our own awareness of the human resources that surround us, we need to be careful to heed Mr. Holmes' words.

 A critical understanding is that: